Mikalai Dvornikau: Underground in Western Belarus

 In 1932, Dvornikau attended the Party School courses organized by the Central Committee of the CPWB in Minsk, and then since November 1932 was sent to underground work to Western Belarus (controlled by the Second Polish Republic), appointed as the Secretary of the Bialystok, and then the Brest Regional Committee of the illegal Western Belarusian Komsomol.

 In May–July 1933, in the forests near Brest, under Dvornikau's leadership, a conference of the Brest Regional Committee of the CPWB took place.
 It was decided to launch mass protests of the peasants of the Brest region; a campaign of mass peasant actions against landlords was approved.
 Dvornikau became one of the organizers of the peasants' armed uprising on 3–4 August in Kobryń district, which was brutally suppressed, and ended with pacification actions and arrests.
 Dvornikau launched a mass national-wide campaign in support of the communists sentenced to death for participation in the uprising.
 As a result, they succeeded in softening of the sentence.

 In November 1933, he was co-opted to the Central Committee Secretariat of the CPWB and started his work in Wilno.
 Since October 1935, he continues his activities in Poland as the First Secretary of the Central Committee of the Western Belarusian Komsomol.

 He organized an assassination attempt on the Polish political intelligence agent Jan Strelchuk, who had been infiltrated into the communist underground and had revealed many CPWB members.
 The action took place on 27 January 1935, during Strelchuk was giving his testimony at the trial against a group of 17 revolutionaries in Wilno.
-Dvornikau was the backup of the main executor Siarhei Prytytski.
+Dvornikau was the backup of the main executor Sergey Pritytsky.
 After the police had attempted to arrest him, Dvornikau wounded a policeman and run away.

 Civil War in Spain

 From 1936 to 1938, Dvornikau fought in the fronts of the Spanish Civil War on the Republican side.
 Under the pseudonym Staislav Tomashevich he served as a political instructor in the Jose Palafox Battalion, which was a part of the XIII Dombrowski International Brigade.
 Since the end of 1937 he was the first commander of the Ukrainian interbrigade company Taras Shevchenko, where the Ukrainian and Belarusian communists from Poland and other countries served.
-Dvornikau fell on 16 February 1938, fighting against the fascists in the mountains of Extremadura.
+Dvornikau fell on 16 February 1938, fighting against the Nationalists in the mountains of Extremadura.